Pretzel and Salted Caramel Tiffin Bar - This.Is.Delicious. Please.Make.It.

-This recipe is an adaptation of that one and I thought it is only right to have the first recipe on our website have the word tiffin in it and coincidentally, It is best served with tea. 😉
+This recipe is an adaptation of a honeycomb version that I make a lot and I thought it was only right to have the first recipe on our website have the word tiffin in it and coincidentally, it is best served with tea. 😉

-Obviously the Pretzels don't have to be start shaped but I think they add something special, although they do make it difficult to cut.
-A sacrifice I was willing to make because I'm not about perfectly cut bars of chocolate..well not all the time anyway.
+Obviously the Pretzels don't have to be star shaped but I think they add something special, although they do make it difficult to cut.
+A sacrifice I was willing to make because I'm not always about perfectly cut bars of chocolate..

 Tis the season and all that..
 I love this time of year.

 I'm not sure which I love more...Autumn or Winter.
 I love the lights and the merriment of December.
 It always makes me think about London..London is a magical place to be in November/December, and I am always

 slightly insanley jealous of those that can just hop onto a tube and wander around central London bewitched by the many charms it has to offer, all snuggly in their winter hats and woollen scarves.

 Anyway back to reality..
 So here is me trying to capture a little bit of that Christmas magic by erm, adding some star shaped pretzels to some silky dark chocolate!
 I know it doesn't quite compare.